Matra-lab/Matra-lab.github.io/_posts/2026-02-24-Securing-the-Airwaves.md

 ---
 title: "Packet Tracer WLAN Configuration"
 date: 2026-02-24 7:00:00 +0300
-categories: [Network Security, Labs]
+categories: [Network Security, Labs, Cybersecurity]
-tags: [Cisco, WPA2, WLC, Packet-Tracer, Cybersecurity]
+tags: [Cisco, WPA2, WLC, Packet-Tracer]
 ---

 In this lab, I simulated the deployment of a secure **Wireless Local Area Network (WLAN)** for a **SOHO** (Small Office/Home Office) environment.
 The goal was to ensure internal hosts could securely access a web server on the WAN while maintaining data integrity.